The AERA Dissertation Grant application is open! The next application deadline will be January 20, 2016.

 Proposals for Dissertation Grants will be reviewed twice a year, once in the fall and once in the winter.
 The deadline for proposals for the current cycle is:

-Funding decisions will be announced in November 2014.
+All applicants will be notified of their status by the end of May 2016.
 All applicants will be notified about the status of their application at this time.
 Due to the large volume of applications received, the AERA Grants Program is unable to provide individual feedback on unfunded proposals.

 Contact firstname.lastname@example.org if you have questions regarding the application or submission process.
 NOTE: all awards are contingent upon AERA's receiving continued federal funding.